What Is Accounts Receivable: Understanding Your AR Accounts

 If you eventually receive the payment from your client after a long time, you’ll have to debit the cash account to get this account back into your books.
 Then, you’ll need to repeat the process—credit your receivable and finally close it.

-Why you need accounts receivable
+Why you need AR

 Customers who consistently fail to pay on time can put your company’s financial stability at risk.
 If you neglect to monitor your accounts receivable balance and ensure that all invoices are settled promptly, you could potentially lead to debt and bankruptcy.
 Keep track of your customers’ accounts so that you and your business never experience liquidity problems.